VirgilSecurity/chat-back4app-android/README.md

 ### Deploy cloud code function

-- Open Back4App “Dashboard” of your app -> Core -> Cloud code functions;
+- Open Back4App “Dashboard” of your app -> “Core” -> Cloud code functions;
 - Click `+ADD` and select your `main.js` and `package.json`, after that move both of them to the `cloud` folder;
 - Click `DEPLOY`;